 Lamar has been a conference planner and speaker on numerous occasions and, as headmaster, was privileged to travel to Nigeria, Africa and El Salvador, Central America, speaking to hundreds of pastors and educators at national conferences to help establish Christian schools.
 In summer’s past he was part of a missionary expedition team of 16 men to build two churches in the mountains and tropics of Honduras, camping in primitive conditions with no natural water source.

-Throughout this period he has developed numerous historic interpretive and illustrated presentations that have included sculpture, woodcarving, dramatizations, playing as many as 20 musical instruments (some of which he has made) and giving hands-on demonstrations of pioneer life to hundreds of participants a day.
-His authentic one-man Wild West Medicine Show has been featured twice on TV by the Virginia Currents program.
+Throughout this period he has developed numerous historic interpretive and illustrated presentations that have included sculpture, woodcarving, dramatizations, playing as many as 30 musical instruments (some of which he has made) and giving hands-on demonstrations of pioneer life to hundreds of participants a day.
+His authentic one-man Wild West Medicine Show has been featured twice on TV by the Virginia Currents PBS TV program.
 This series as well as CBS 6 Good Morning Virginia also featured his numerous living history high school programs covering major periods of history from Stone Age through the Cold War.
 He's acted in two movies: Steven Spielberg's Lincoln and To Have and to Hold and recently in the A&E TV series- TURN.
+Go to YouTube: Lamar Banister Characterization and side bars; and #2604 Virginia Currents TV to see Lamar in the second feature.

 Banister has a Masters in Educational Administration.
 In 2015 he was Teacher of the Year at his high school and before that was nominated to represent the school for Gilder Lehrman's History Teacher of the Year as a high school World/US and Virginia History and Special Education teacher.
 Lamar is a contract historic interpreter and period musician featured by numerous museums, US Government and other city, county, public and private schools, church and scout events.

 Lamar and Marjorie have served in lay ministry for families, as marriage counselors and on the Parent Council for James Madison University.
 Marjorie is currently Administrative Coordinator for the Robbins School of Business at the University of Richmond.
 Lamar also served as Chairman of the Board of Directors for YWAM Richmond (Youth With A Mission).
-Having enjoyed a dream European tour of nine countries not long ago and just recently completed a summer road trip out West, they reside happily in Richmond, Va. and have raised three wonderful children active in music, film and national/world missions with four grandchildren.
+Having enjoyed a dream European tour of nine countries and completing a summer road trip out West not long age, they reside happily in Richmond, Va. where they serve in their church and have raised three wonderful children active in music, film and international missions with seven grand-children!